jonsheppard/custom-climates/docs/brand-guide.md

 "Our climate-controlled storage solutions provide reliable temperature management for your construction materials."

 ### After (Brand Voice)
-"We climate-guard every plank, panel, and pallet so Mother Nature never hijacks your schedule or your margins."
+"We climate-guard every plank, panel, and pallet so weather never hijacks your schedule or your margins."

 ### Before (Corporate)
 "Utilizing advanced monitoring technology, we provide real-time data access through our comprehensive dashboard system."